Marcus Carr: Professional career

+On June 17, 2025, Carr signed with the Brampton Honey Badgers of the Canadian Elite Basketball League for the remainder of the 2025 CEBL season.

+On July 9, 2025, Carr signed with Würzburg Baskets of the Basketball Bundesliga (BBL).

 National team career

 Carr played for Canada at the 2015 FIBA Americas Under-16 Championship in Bahía Blanca, Argentina.
 In four games, he averaged 6.2 points and 2.8 rebounds per game, helping his team to a silver medal finish.
 After recovering from a major knee injury, Carr was not invited to training camp for the 2016 FIBA Under-17 World Championship.